The global leader in enterprise social media management

 With so many users and brands on Facebook today, many customers expect brands to respond quickly to their queries and grievances.
 If you can respond fast to assistance requests, your customers will appreciate it.

-Facebook social listening helps you address customer grievances timely.
+Facebook social listening helps you address customer grievances in a timely manner.
 If social sentiment is down, the brand can look for possible reasons and take corrective actions before things get out of hand.

 Check out how Wix uses Facebook social listening to help customers who need assistance.